 Oil and petroleum refineries are, of course, important parts of the energy production industry — but they can also be quite dangerous.
-The work requires a variety of chemicals — and those chemicals can cause serious health problems for workers if they are mishandled.
+The work requires a variety of chemicals — and those chemicals can cause serious health problems for workers if they are mishandled, our plant accident attorney says.

 The Danger of Acids in and Around Oil Refineries